Marvbudd/shoebox/README.md

         // The default settings are not an accident.
 They were chosen for several reasons, one of which is <br>
         // to produce static URLs.<br>
         // John Cardinal<br>
   2. Improve the metadata editing to encompass all possibilities.
-Current version if crude and error-prone.
+Current version is crude and error-prone.
   3. Each person's face in a picture should be identified like social media tags.
 Maybe we can process the photo and store a list of rectangles to identify.
 See https://www.sitepoint.com/face-detection-nodejs-opencv/ and others.

 Marvin E Budd